wangyi111/wangyi111.github.io/_posts/2020-10-28-GAN-tricks.md

 ### 2.1: Model choice

-If no knowledge about model choice, choose DCGAN or ResNet as base model.
+If no knowledge about model choice, choose DCGAN[2] or ResNet[3] as base model.

 ### 2.2: Input